Gen Z Sleep Crisis: Why Young People Aren't Sleeping & How to Fix It

 Evidence-based techniques to reduce academic stress and improve sleep:

-- 4-7-8 Breathing Exercise: Inhale for 4 counts, hold for 7, and exhale for 8.
-This calms the nervous system and can be done 5-10 minutes before bed to prepare your body for sleep.
+- 4-7-8 Breathing: Inhale for 4 counts, hold for 7, exhale for 8.
+Calms the nervous system in 5-10 minutes before bed.

 A study from the American Psychological Association found that students who implemented time management strategies and relaxation techniques improved sleep quality by an average of 2+ hours per night within 4 weeks.